MASH: Modeling Abstention via Selective Help-Seeking: Experimental Setup

-\textbf{Evaluation Metrics} For abstention evaluation, we report two kinds of metrics: \begin{enumerate}[leftmargin=*, noitemsep,topsep=0pt] \item \textbf{Answer Accuracy}: We report overall accuracy, i.e.~over the test set, and precision, i.e.~over non-abstained questions.
-Note that over-conservativeness, i.e. aggressively abstaining, will hurt overall accuracy but help precision, while under-conservativeness will have the opposite effect. \item \textbf{Abstention Classification}: This captures whether a model's abstention behavior is aligned with its knowledge boundaries, agnostic of accuracy.
-To avoid defining answerability (different reward penalties assume a different threshold), we evaluate over two groups of questions unaffected by the choice of $\lambda$: questions that the base models always answer incorrectly or always correctly.
+\textbf{Evaluation Metrics} For abstention evaluation, we report two kinds of metrics: (1) \textbf{Answer Accuracy}: We report overall Accuracy, i.e.~over the test set, and Precision, i.e.~over non-abstained questions.
+Note that over-conservativeness, i.e. aggressively abstaining, will hurt overall accuracy but help precision, while under-conservativeness will cause the opposite.
+(2) \textbf{Abstention Classification}: This captures whether a model's abstention behavior is aligned with its knowledge boundaries, agnostic of accuracy.
+To avoid defining answerability (different reward penalties assume a different threshold), we evaluate over two groups of questions unaffected by the choice of $\eta$: questions that the base models always answer incorrectly, with an average accuracy of $0$, or always correctly, with an average accuracy of $1$.
 Let $\text{\%Abs}(0)$ and $\text{\%Abs}(1)$ be the percentage of questions for which a model abstains for the above two groups, respectively.
 We report $\%\text{Abs}(0)$ and Delta ($\%\text{Abs}(0) - \%\text{Abs}(1)$).
 A model recognizing its knowledge boundaries should have a high abstention rate for always incorrect questions, i.e. $\text{\%Abs}(0)$, and a much lower rate for always correct questions, captured by a large margin $\%\text{Abs}(0) - \%\text{Abs}(1)$.
-We do not evaluate the 2Wiki dataset for abstention classification due to there being only $58$ test examples in the $\text{Abs}(1)$ bucket, preventing reliable conclusions. \end{enumerate}
+We do not evaluate on 2Wiki for abstention classification as there are only $58$ test examples in the $\text{Abs}(1)$ bucket, preventing reliable conclusions.